01binary/investment-casting/README.md

 ## De-vesting

-Wait a total of 20 minutes after the pour before quenching in a bucket filled with water.
+Wait a total of 20 minutes after the pour and then quench in a bucket filled with water.
 You can remove the flask from the vacuum-assist chamber when the portion of metal visible from the outside solidifies.

 The top of the flask will blow out a chunk of investment on contact with water.
 Use a fettling knife to increase the size of the resulting hole, scooping investment out of the flask while dipping it in water.